Major Feature #50800

 I'm talking about this one mentioned in TCEforms of tt_content in the initial comment of this issue.

-#9 Updated by Jo Hasenau almost 4 years ago
+#9 Updated by Jo Hasenau about 4 years ago

 The core function "localize" makes use of "copyRecord" internally, so everything that applies to copies should apply to localization as well.

 To me this seems to be plausible, since a translation of a record at first is just a copy of it with some parameters added and/or modified.